WFU-HPC/deac-docs/source/cluster-sla.rst

 Purpose and Applicability
 =========================

-The DEAC Cluster offers baseline services and resources in support of research carried out by members of the WFU Undergraduate College and Graduate School of Arts and Sciences. **Baseline usage of the DEAC Cluster is provided at NO COST to these members as part of the centralized services provided by Information Systems.** See the :ref:`sec.sla.fs` and :ref:`sec.sla.ul` sections for more information on baseline expected usage.
+The DEAC Cluster offers baseline services and resources in support of research carried out by members of the WFU Undergraduate College and Graduate School of Arts and Sciences. **Baseline usage of the DEAC Cluster is provided at NO COST to these members as part of the centralized services provided by Information Systems.** See the :ref:`sec.sla.util` and :ref:`sec.sla.ul` sections for more information on baseline expected usage.

 There are two scenarios where payment should be made for the use of DEAC Cluster compute resources: